Last Updated on May 31, 2024 by Dave Schoenbeck

 1. Brainstorm Ideas

-Sit down and come up with ideas for add-on products or services that you could start to sell.
-These will be things that would logically go with your product, or maybe things that customers have asked you about in the past.
-Think about the needs of your target audience and the rest should follow.
+Sit down and develop ideas for add-on products or services that you could start selling.
+These will be things that logically complement your product or things that customers have asked you about.
+Think about the needs of your target audience, and the rest should follow.

 Once you have your list together, be sure to share it with your employees and make sure they memorize it.
 It will be easier for them to learn how to sell add-ons if they don’t have to think of the additional offerings on the fly.